beezwax/bzBond/README.md

 ### Lighten the load of loading code

-Store your single file web projects in the simple bzBond web project manager ;
+Store your single file web projects in the simple bzBond web project manager:

 <img src="web_project_manager.png" />